saltkid/tbg/docs/run_command_usage.md

 default_opacity: 0.1
 ```

-The `--profile` and `--interval` flags will override the values in `config-2.yaml`.
+The `--profile` and `--interval` flags will override the values in the config.
 Again, not edit them.
-This means instead of changing the background image of the `default` profile every 30 minutes, it will change the background image of the first profile under `list` field in `settings.json`
+This means instead of changing the background image of the `default` profile every 30 minutes, it will change the background image of the first profile under `list` field in `settings.json` every 5 minutes instead

 ---
 ### Overriding default flag fields